 If you take something like the iconic Nike swoosh, or the Apple apple or any symbol really that represents a big company, a lot of what we see in that logo isn’t happening within the logo.
 It happens in our own minds.
-This type of telegraphic communication is inherently participatory and personal, and it’s very interactive.
+This type of telegraphic communication is inherently participatory and personal.
 You’re taking all the experience you had with that product, or with that institution, or whoever that symbol represents, and you’re superimposing it onto what are often very simple shapes that have no inherent meaning at all.

 For us in brand land, it’s a delicate thing to manipulate, and very hard to talk about with clients sometimes, because it’s confusing – people can interpret things in different ways.

 A client discussion might go like this.
 Clients want a new logo.
 We show them the new logo.
 And they say: “Well, that doesn’t mean anything.
 I want a logo like Nike’s.” ... or "Coca-Cola's" or "Apple's" or ... you get the point.

 But get this: when the people at Nike were shown their logo in 1971, they wanted a logo like Adidas.
 That’s what they wanted.
 They wanted three stripes.
 And instead, they couldn’t have three stripes, because another shoe company had three stripes.
 But there was something they could have.
 It’s this thing that looks like a chubby check mark.
 And they were like, “Oh, well I guess we’ll use that then…”